ram12ka4/dsa_machine_learning/Machine Learning/Introduction.md

 #### Regression Problem
 It refers to the fact that we are predicting a real-valued output. namely the price.
 #### Classification Problem
+where we predict discrete-valued outputs if we are looking at cancer tumors and

 ### Unsupervised Learning
 Here we are going to let the computer to learn by itself.